beet-software/dorm/docs/docs/quickstart/index.md

 The first result uses `dorm_memory_database`, so no external database service is needed.
-The generated repository shape is the same shape used when the application later connects to MySQL, PostgreSQL, MongoDB, Firebase, or HTTP.
+The generated repository shape is the same shape used when the application later connects to MySQL, PostgreSQL, MongoDB, Firebase, Firestore, HTTP, or SQLite.
+Backend-specific capabilities remain explicit when you move to another engine.

 Start with [Create the Dart project](installation.md), then follow the modules in the sidebar order.
 Each module keeps the files and domain created by the